 Get exclusive member benefits & effect social change.
 Join Today

-When your body breaks down protein, one of the waste products is ammonia, which contains nitrogen.
-The nitrogen mixes with other elements in your body, including carbon, hydrogen, and oxygen, and forms urea, which is a waste product.
-Urea is then excreted by the kidneys when you urinate.
+Your body creates ammonia when it breaks down protein from foods.
+Ammonia contains nitrogen, which mixes with other elements in your body, including carbon, hydrogen, and oxygen to form urea.
+Urea is a waste product that is excreted by the kidneys when you urinate.

-Most commonly, your doctor will recommend a urea test to determine protein levels in the body.
+Your doctor will usually recommend a urea test to determine protein levels in the body.
 The test can determine how much protein you are eating, and if it is an adequate amount.
 In addition, your urea nitrogen levels may rise if you are going through heart failure or dehydration.

 A common test for urea nitrogen is the blood urea nitrogen test, better known as BUN.
 This article refers to the urine urea nitrogen test, which is performed using a urine sample.